Charles Kuralt: Personal life

 On August 25, 1954, Kuralt married Jean Sory Guthery of Charlotte, North Carolina.
 At the time, both Kuralt and Sory were seniors at UNC.
 They had two daughters, Susan Bowers and Lisa Bowers White.
 The marriage ended in divorce in 1960.
 He married Suzanne Baird in 1962.
 They lived in New York City.

 Kuralt refused to alter his habits in favor of healthier ones; he ate unhealthy food, drank and smoked.
 He was once pulled over for driving under the influence.
-Late in his life, Kuralt became ill with systemic lupus erythematosus.
+Late in his life, Kuralt became ill with systemic lupus erythematosus ("lupus").
 Kuralt died from heart failure on July 4, 1997, at New York–Presbyterian Hospital, aged 62.
 Kuralt is buried on the UNC grounds in Old Chapel Hill Cemetery.
 His wife Suzanne died in 1999 and is buried next to him.

 After Kuralt's death, questions about his estate led to the public disclosure of his three-decade companionship with a Montana woman named Patricia Shannon (formerly Patricia Shannon Baker).
 Kuralt met Shannon while doing a story on Pat Baker Park in Reno, Nevada, which Shannon had promoted and volunteered to build in 1968.
 The park was in a low-income area of Reno that had no parks until Shannon promoted her plan.
 Kuralt mentioned Shannon and the building of the park — but not the nature of their relationship — in a book he published in 1990 chronicling his early life and journalistic career.
 With Shannon, Kuralt had a second, "shadow" family; he paid for Shannon to attend the Inchbald School of Design, and helped to raise and financially support her three children.
 Kuralt's wife was apparently unaware of this.
 After Kuralt's death, Shannon asserted that he had willed her a property in Twin Bridges, Montana; though it was contested by Kuralt's family, her claim was upheld by the Montana Supreme Court.